holab-hku/stellar/README.md

   - **samtools-1.10**: Executable directory of samtools version samtools 1.10

 ## Time Complexity
 The time it takes to run the script is directly related to the size of the fastq files fed.
-On running the script on R1(7.2GB) and R2(7.7GB) fastq files, it took aronund 4 hours to complete the whole process.
+On running the script on R1(7.2GB) and R2(7.7GB) fastq files, it took around 2hr 20min hours to complete the whole process.

 ## Caution